Narcissistic Personality Disorder

 The narcissist is impulsive and anxious, has ideas of grandiosity and “specialness,” becomes quickly dissatisfied with others, and maintains superficial, exploitative interpersonal relationships.
 Under stress and when needs are not met, the narcissist may become depressed, develop somatic symptoms, have brief psychotic episodes, or display extreme rage.

-In addition, they have an exaggerated sense of self-importance and establish unrealistic goals of power, wealth, and ability.
+In addition, narcissistic individuals have an exaggerated sense of self-importance and establish unrealistic goals of power, wealth, and ability.
 They justify all of this with their sense of entitlement and exaggerated sense of their own self-importance.

 Their feeling or affective style is characterized by an aura of self-confidence and nonchalance, which is present in most situations except when their narcissistic confidence is shaken.
 Then, they are likely to respond with rage at criticism.
 Their feelings toward others shift and vacillate between overidealization and devaluation.
 Finally, their inability to show empathy is reflected in their superficial relationships with minimal emotional ties or commitments.